“…the first time the first woman had a chance to say no against war she should say it.”

 Biographies of Jeannette Rankin

-- Flight of the Dove: The Story of Jeannette Rankin by Kevin Giles
+- One Woman Against War: The Jeannette Rankin Story by Kevin Giles

 - Jeannette Rankin: Bright Star in the Big Sky by Mary Barmeyer O’Brien

 - Jeannette Rankin, America’s Conscience by Norma Smith

 - A Heart in Politics: Jeannette Rankin and Patsy T. Mink (Women Who Dared) by Sue Davidson